Certiman/vue-solid-pod/POD.md

 The /profile resource is not a Basic Container but a data resource.

+#### Code

+Containers are created:

+- at a container `Url`, using [`createContainerAt(Url, ...)`](https://docs.inrupt.com/developer-tools/api/javascript/solid-client/modules/resource_solidDataset.html#createcontainerat)
+- within another container, using [`createContainerInContainer(containerUrl, ...)`](https://docs.inrupt.com/developer-tools/api/javascript/solid-client/modules/resource_solidDataset.html#createcontainerincontainer).

 ### Data resources linked at root level

 Any data resource (RDF or other) will always be represented as a unique subject node and their membership within a Container is formalized using the `ldp:contains`-ObjectProperty.

+Generally, a Resource, being a Solid Dataset within a Container, is

+- retrieved using `getSolidDataset(resourceUrl, { fetch: fetch })`, while properties are added using a `Thing`.
+An error is raised when the resource does not exist.
+- created using `createSolidDataset()`.

+Things within the resource (individual triples, belonging to the instance) are then created:

+- with a `?s`-IRI (using [`createThing({name: subjectRef})`](https://docs.inrupt.com/developer-tools/api/javascript/solid-client/modules/thing_thing.html#creatething), to which additional properties can be added using `add`-functions for `Thing`s, and then all stored using `setThing()` (iterative approach).
+- with the [`buildThing`](https://docs.inrupt.com/developer-tools/api/javascript/solid-client/modules/thing_build.html#)-creator class (serving a more serial approach).

 Two particular data resources are DESCRIBED at root level:
 - for the user/organisation `Profile`